-The Issuer faces a variety of risks that are substantial and inherent in its businesses, including liquidity risk, credit risk, market risk, country risk, operational risk, legal and regulatory risk, conduct risk, reputational risk, and technology risk.
+The Issuer faces a variety of risks that are substantial and inherent in its businesses, including liquidity risk, credit risk, market risk, country risk, non-financial risk, legal (including regulatory) risk, conduct risk, reputational risk and technology risk.
 These are described in more detail below.